valequintanilla/p1.Valeria.Quintanilla/README.md

 **Negatives**
 - Order of the buttons
 - No Braille inscription
+  -For people with loss of vision it will be helpful to have a braille inscription to be able to operate the elevator a lot easier.

 - No audio feedback.
 - Does not keep the user informed of what is going on through appropriate feedback.